StarAtNyte/Anode/README.md

 ## Instructions for Installation

 #### > Clone the repo
-#### > Open setup.py folder and write your openAI email and password in the config section
+#### > Open setup.py folder and write your openAI email and password in the config section and 2captcha api_key
 #### > Get the session token from openAI as shown in the image below

 <img width="1280" alt="image" src="https://user-images.githubusercontent.com/67851367/206921511-3b1e5085-b411-4397-8e78-88950bde5ae7.png">